Careers Workshop: Science Writing

 Venue: Classroom, library or hall - tables needed for the writing task.
 Students will need access to the internet or library books for their research.

-In these "author visit" workshops, students learn about the surprising diversity of science writing, through my experience writing for science centres, learned societies and the children's magazines Whizz Pop Bang and Aquila.
+In these "author visit" workshops, students learn about the surprising diversity of science writing.
+It considers my experience writing a popular science book (out Summer 2025!) and work for science centres, learned societies and the children's magazines Whizz Pop Bang and Aquila.
 I then set them a challenge to produce their own short piece of science writing.

 There are two workshops: